RedChow/SmartMirror_IgnitionMaker/nhl/README.md

 days_before = 1
 days_after = 0
 ```
 The days_before variable is how many days before the current day to retrieve games while days_after is how far in the future to go.
+For example, if you wanted to see scores from two days ago plus get the schedule for up to, and including, five days aways, change days_before to 2 and days_after to 5.